MiChaelinzo/Automated-SASE-Monitoring-and-Troubleshooting/README.md

 #### How to use:

 - 1.)
 Git clone this repository
 - 2.)
-Add your api and access_code inside the code of Performance SASE.py and Security Advisory.py
+Add your api_key and access_toke inside the code of Performance SASE.py and Security Advisory.py
 - 3.)
 Run the application with Python: python3 SASE.py or python3 Security Advisory.py
 - 4.)
 Enjoy using the application!